 - Intermediate Casing (not always required) - Available in sizes between 13 3/8” and 16”, Intermediate casing is placed between surface and the production casing / liner.
 In general, intermediate casing is run in deeper wells to provide isolation of abnormally pressured formations, potential lost circulation area and unstable shale sections.
 These risk mitigation factors, also allow drilling the well to a planned depth with required mud weights.

 Production Tubing - is a pipe that is inserted into a cased hole (wellbore), through which hydrocarbons are transported (produced) to the surface.
-Production tubing comes in various sizes and varies between ¾” to 4 ½” and normally 30ft long.
+Production tubing comes in various sizes and varies between ¾” to 4 ½”.
 Production tubing also serves as a protection of the well casing against corrosive fluids, sand, paraffin and wear & tear.
 Together with other completion components, it is also called Production String.
 If production tubing is damaged, it can easily be replaced, which is not the case with the well casing.

 - API 5CT - Specification for Casing and Tubing

 - API 5DP - Specification for Drill Pipe

 - ISO 11960:2004-Petroleum and natural gas industries-Steel pipes for use as casing tubing for wells

 The standards above govern the characteristics of OCTG when it comes to:

 - Casing Weights